A comprehensive guide for conducting Digital Sovereignty and Security maturity assessments

 "Let's start by selecting your industry profile, which will adjust the weighting of domains based on your sector's specific needs..."

-Always ask for evidence to support maturity claims.
-Here are examples of acceptable evidence:
+Always ask for evidence to support capability ratings.
+Here are examples of acceptable evidence for each implementation status:

 Example: The CIO believes they have Level 4 disaster recovery, but the Operations Manager says they've never successfully tested it.